adrianharabula/adrianharabula.github.io/_posts/2018-04-09-enable-watchdog-on-rpi3.md

 ---
 type: post
 title: "How to enable watchdog on Raspberry Pi 3"
+description: "Here, a real quick setup of the watchdog on Raspberry Pi.
+It is a hardware counter.
+If OS becomes unresponsive and the counter is not reset, Pi will automatically reboot."
 ---

 Here, a real quick setup of the watchdog on Raspberry Pi.